mm0/innobackupex/README.md

  All of this is automated for your via our Restoration Configuration, Connection and Restore Modules:

+ ### ***You must manually remove /var/lib/mysql on your target server in order to commence a Restoration.

 Load Backup Info Object from disk

 ```